prvn16/SimNDT/README.md

 - Capable to simulate Ultrasonic NDT inspection systems: Pulse-echo, Through-Transmission, Linear Scan, Radial Scan, Tomography
 - Capable to generate various type of geometric scenarios
 - Capable to export simulation results in .Mat-File Format

+___

+if you are interesting in collaborating and/or testing this software, please don't hesitate to contact me